matthias-reis/carda-gatsby/content/articles/2021/11/closet-disco-queen-maudits-saar.md

 The title of the new EP, "Stadium Rock For Punk Bums", is a nod to 2017's "Sexy Audio Deviance for Punk Bums" and part of a new unique collection of 12-inch vinyl singles.
 The "Hummus 12'' Maxi Collection" is pressed exclusively on clear or transparent coloured vinyl.
 The record comes in a picture disc-like sleeve with a minimalist graphic design.
 Side A of the vinyl contains the music, while side B features an original drawing by guitarist Jona Nido, screen-printed by Out of Gas in La Chaux-de-Fonds.

 And the music?
-The music is just fun!
-It is outstanding, exciting, extremely creative, experimental and exceptional!
+The music is outstanding!
+It is exciting, extremely creative, experimental and exceptional!
 Listen to the record; you won't regret it.
 The mix of stoner, punk and metal will be in the stores on December 3rd.
 But you can already check it out here.

 ## Closet Disco Queen - "Stadium Rock For Punk Bums"